pepjo/react-tabs-navigation/readme.md

 * Stick to code standards
 * Don't forget to build `$ npm run build` !! (you must have `npm install -g babel-cli` installed globally)

+#### Improving the example

+In order to build the example source code you can use `gulp example-watchify` or `gulp example-browserify` depending on the desired behaviour.

 ### Submiting Changes